 So if you ever feel like splurging on calories or giving into your sweet tooth, that's totally normal.
 The trick is to do so in the morning to kickstart your metabolism and take in good fats.
 We suggest trying this recipe from Half Baked Harvest.
 This chia pudding is perfect because it's packed with superfoods and is easy to prepare.

 If you'd rather start your day off with something on the savory side, it doesn't get any better than this spicy stir-fry dish from The First Mess.
-It's packed with ingredients (avocado, beans, and tempeh, to name a few) that will give you the energy you need to fuel your day—without weighing you down.
+It's packed with healthy ingredients (avocado, beans, and tempeh, to name a few) that will give you the energy you need to fuel your day—without weighing you down.
 It's also vegan, so if you're curious about trying out the diet, this is a great option.
 Plus, the jalapeño sauce adds that extra kick to make sure your breakfast is anything but boring.

 As you can tell by glimpsing at the image of the gorgeous plate above, this meal is full of superfoods and yummy, colorful goodies.
 You can make this meal for lunch if you already had a light breakfast, or it could serve as both your breakfast and lunch.